-(2) A financial institution shall exhibit throughout the year in a conspicuous place in the banking hall of each of its offices and branches a copy of its audited annual financial statements together with the auditor's report.

-(3) A financial institution which fails to publish the audited annual financial statements within the period prescribed in subsection (1) of this section shall pay to the Central Bank a civil penalty of twenty currency points for each day on which the default continues.

-51. Where the Central Bank is satisfied that the audited annual financial statements of a financial institution do not comply with the requirements of this Act or contain information that may be misleading in any way, or are not published in the form and with the contents specified by this Act, the Central Bank may require the financial institution to-
+- (2) A financial institution shall exhibit on a half yearly basis, in the banking hall of each of its offices and branches a copy of its un-audited financial statement stating the fact that they are not audited. - (3) A financial institution shall exhibit throughout the year in a conspicuous place in the banking hall of each of its offices and branches a copy of its audited annual financial statements together with the auditor's report. - (4) A financial institution which fails to publish the audited annual financial statements within the period prescribed in subsection (1) of this section shall pay to the Central Bank a civil penalty of twenty currency points for each day on which the default continues. - 51.
+Where the Central Bank is satisfied that the audited annual financial statements of a financial institution do not comply with the requirements of this Act or contain information that may be misleading in any way, or are not published in the form and with the contents specified by this Act, the Central Bank may require the financial institution to-